camunda/camunda-platform/docker-compose/camunda-8.6/README.md

 ### Standalone setup

-Web Modeler can be run standalone with only Identity, Keycloak and Postgres as dependencies by using the Docker Compose `modeling` profile.
+Web Modeler can be run standalone with only Identity, Keycloak and Postgres as dependencies by using the Docker Compose.

 Issue the following commands to only start Web Modeler and its dependencies:

 ```
-docker compose --profile modeling up -d
+docker compose -f docker-compose-web-modeler.yaml up -d
 ```

 To tear down the whole environment run the following command:

 ```
-docker compose --profile modeling down -v
+docker compose -f docker-compose-web-modeler.yaml down -v
 ```

 > [!WARNING]